Visiting Chernobyl isn’t everybody’s cup of tea for a “holiday” and it leads to a lot of questions and assumptions.

 Those travelling to Ukraine’s capital from outside of Europe can expect to make one stop off in either London, Amsterdam or Warsaw.

-There are endless places to stay in Kyiv, from top-of-the-range hotels to humble Airbnbs and hostels.
+There are endless places to stay in Kyiv, from top-of-the-range hotels to humble Airbnb and hostels.
 Fitting perfectly with the perception of Eastern European economics, accommodation in Ukraine is extremely affordable.

 Some tours will pick you up from the local train station so getting accommodation here can be thoughtful, while other private tours will offer to pick you up from your hotel.
 (Mine did, they were called ‘Gamma Travel.’)